Juvederm pertains to a brand of dermal filler developed and manufactured by the Dublin-based global pharmaceutical company Allergan.

 It comes in five variants and they differ in terms of hyaluronic acid concentration and viscosity.
 These include:

 - Volbella – It is the thinnest and softest filler in the Juvederm family, making it suitable for the delicate eye area.

-- Voluma – It is thicker and stronger that Volbella and Vollure, making it ideal in areas where structure and volume is needed.
+- Voluma – It is thicker and stronger than Volbella and Vollure, making it ideal in areas where structure and volume are needed.
 Hence, it is recommended for the cheeks and chin.
 It may also be used to reshape the nose or correct its irregularities.

 - Ultra – The preferred type for lip augmentation due to its high water affinity.
 It is soft yet excellent in retaining moisture, making it ideal for plumping up the lips.
 It is also applied in moderately deep marionette lines.

 - Ultra Plus XC – The thickest and most vicious among the Juvederm fillers, it is best used in cases that require dramatic results like deep lines and hollows.
 It often comes with a local anesthetic to reduce pain and discomfort during injection.

 Juvederm Pros & Cons